kalegd/DigitalBacon-UI/docs/InputHandler.md

 - `getXRController(type: string, handedness: string, space: string)`: Returns an Object3D representing the XR Input Device for the corresponding type, handedness and space (`targetRay` or `grip`) if it exists
 - `getXRControllerModel(type: string, handedness: string)`: Returns the Object3D model for the corresponding XR Input Device if it exists
 - `setXRControllerModel(type: string, handedness: string, model: Object3D)`: Sets the model for the corresponding XR Input Device if it exists
+- `update(frame)`: Updates the XR Controllers based on the provided frame.
+Called internally by [DigitalBacon-UI](/docs/DigitialBacon-UI.md)

 ## Notes